8 Etiquette rules for commercial success in Latin America

 Negotiations won’t necessarily close quickly or stick to schedule.
 Latin Americans may approach things in a more indirect way than some Western business climates.
 There’s an expectation that negotiations should be done face-to-face, instead of over the phone.
 This means that you’ll have to factor in a longer stay in the country as opposed to a few nights.
 Deadlines aren’t rigid in meetings or negotiations, so budget your time accordingly and be patient.

-People can commonly turn up to meetings around 30 minutes after the suggested start time.
-Some observers note that this expectation is slightly different for foreign businesspeople; you may not get way with showing up late to a meeting, if you’re the one pitching the idea or courting a new client.
+Some observers note that this expectation is especially marked for foreign businesspeople; you may not get away with showing up late to a meeting, if you’re the one pitching the idea or courting a new client.

 Prepare to take time in negotiating deals with your Latin American counterparts.
 As mentioned above, if you’re pursuing a new working relationship or partnership, it’s normal to meet over a meal and take your time getting to know your counterparts and clients.